RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/count.md

 public GearsBuilder<java.lang.Integer> count()
 ```

-Add a count operation to the pipe.
-The operation returns a single record that represents the number of records in the pipe.
+Counts the number of records in the pipe and returns the total as a single record.

 ## Parameters